microsoft/bedrock-cli/guides/project-service-management-guide.md

 spk service create --helm-chart-chart stable/nginx --helm-chart-repository github.com/helm/charts
 ```

-##### Helm Charts in a distinct Git Repository
+##### Helm Charts in a distinct Git Repository from Application Sources in the same Azure DevOps Project

-If your Helm Charts are in their own distinct Git Repository in an Azure DevOps
+If your Helm Charts are in their own distinct Git Repository in the _same_ Azure
-project, you can use the `helm-config` arguments to configure `spk`:
+DevOps project, you can use the `helm-config` arguments to configure `spk`:

 ```
 spk service create --helm-config-git https://dev.azure.com/fabrikam/fabrikam-project/_git/fabrikam-helm-charts --helm-config-branch master --helm-path /charts/fabrikam